Akan chieftaincy: Hierarchy

 Within the Akan ethnic group there are different kin groups, such as the Ashanti, Bono, Akyem, Kwahu, Akwapim, Assin, or the Fante, [Denkyira].
 The highest ranked of the entire Akan chieftaincy institution is the paramount chief.

 Ranked below the Paramount chief are the sub-chiefs.
 A sub-chief can be compared to the mayor of a town, except that his office is hereditary as opposed to elective.
 The chiefs have their own territories, and apart from overseeing them, they have a function at the courts of their paramount chiefs as their ministers.
 Most of the functions are traditional, while some have been created recently:

 A chief arbitrates and decides political and economic questions in his area.
 When he is installed, he receives a stool name.
 Usually, all chiefs who belong to a reigning lineage have the same name – an ordinal being added to distinguish between all of them.

-Ahemfo
+Ahenfo

 Ahemfo is the general title for native city-state rulers in Akan culture.
 Historically, Ohene, the most common title for the King is the singular form of Ahemfo.

 Ohemaa

 Ohemaa is the feminine version of Ohene and means Queen or female ruler.
-However Henewaa or Heneba (with the feminine suffix wa or ba) is sometimes used for female ruler instead.
+However Henewaa or Heneba (with the feminine suffix wa or ba) is sometimes used for CHILD of a Chief (M or FM)..

-Omanhene
+Omanhene/Ohenpong

-The English translation of the title Omanhene (pl.
+The English translation of the title Omanhene/Ohenpong (pl.
 Amanhene) is Paramount Chief.
 In rare cases, Queens themselves would be Custodians of the Chieftaincy until a relevant male from the Royal Household is chosen as chief.
 This and the position of Obaapanin or Queen are the only ones that are obtained through descent from the ruling clan.

 Krontihene

 The Krontihene is caretaker of the land and second-in-command after the Omanhene.
+The krontihene Services as regent like the mamponghene who is the krontihene of Asante.